 The Council provides payroll services for a number of other local authorities, schools including academies and its wholly-owned subsidiary companies.
 These organisations pay a management fee to the Council for the service.
-The total management fee received by the Council in 2021/2022 was £184,150 (2020/2021 £149,445) and is based on the number of employees paid.
+The total management fee received by the Council in 2022/2023 was £232,189 (2021/2022 £184,150) and is based on the number of employees paid.

-In 2021/22 the Council received government grants totalling £25.937m in relation to support for local businesses and care homes during the Covid-19 pandemic.
-The Council acted as agent and passed these grants onto the appropriate organisations in line with government requirements.
+In 2022/2023 the Council received government grants totalling £9.8m in relation to support for local residents towards the cost of their energy bills (Council Tax Energy Rebate Scheme).
+The Council acted as agent and passed these energy rebates onto residents in line with government guidelines.